tpike3/ml_training/README.md

 ![Alt Text](https://github.com/dsbc2020/ml_training/blob/master/media/glasses.jpeg "Welcome to the Machine Learning Toolbox!")

-A repository for a variety of Machine Learning problems.
+A repository for a variety of Data Science "skill-builders".

 -----------------------------------------------------------------------------------